-208. As well as shelling in Homs, as reported by the Arab League Monitors, on 11 January, the French journalist Gilles Jacquier was among a number of people killed in central Homs during a government-sponsored visit to the area.
-It is of note that the members of the CCMC were aware of this particular incident as it was reported on 12 January.
-This report noted:
+208. As well as shelling in Homs, as reported by the Arab League Monitors, on 11 January, the French journalist Gilles Jacquier was among a number of people killed in central Homs

 At 15:20, an (RPG) was fired at a house on the street of the Sahara tourist resort.
-Subsequently, a French journalist visited the site where the missile had struck along with a number of civilians and members of the press corps and were targeted by two (RPGs) resulting in the death and martyrdom of /7/ individuals, including the French journalist. /11/ individuals, including a woman, and /3/ members of the press corps were wounded from shrapnel.
+Subsequently, a French journalist visited the site where the missile had struck along with a number of civilians and members of the press corps and were targeted by two (RPGs) resulting in the death and martyrdom of /7/ individuals, including the French journalist. /11/ individuals, including a woman, and /3/ members of the press corps were wounded from shrapnel.309